Pyotr Krasnov: Legacy

+Former private monument in Yelanskaya, Rostov Oblast

 On August 4, 2006, in the village of Yelanskaya in the Sholokhovsky district of the Rostov region, on the territory of a private house, a solemn opening of a memorial complex dedicated to the memory of the Don Cossacks who died in the struggle against Soviet power, including those who fought on the side of Hitler, took place.
 In the center of the memorial is a large bronze figure of the last ataman of the Don army, Pyotr Krasnov.

 On July 30, 2008, the Prosecutor's office of the Sholokhovsky district, at the request of State Duma deputy N. V. Kolomeitsev, initiated an administrative case on the installation of this monument.
 According to the prosecutor's office, the reason for the demolition of the monument is that these sculptural objects are real estate objects and their installation requires permission, as well as the fact that this memorial praises the manifestation of fascism.

 In 2017, on the eve of the 74th anniversary of the liberation of Rostov-on-Don from the German occupation, activists of the organization "Essence of Time" petitioned the executive and legislative authorities of the Russian Federation, demanding to dismantle the monument to Krasnov as an accomplice of the Third Reich and to stop schoolchildren from familiarizing themselves with the memorial dedicated to the Cossack collaborators.

-In the issue of "News of the Week" dated April 26, 2020, TV presenter Dmitry Kiselev called for a monument to be erected in honor of Pyotr Krasnov.
-Discussing the role of Vladimir Lenin in the history of Russia, he stated: "It is necessary to erect monuments to Kolchak, Wrangel, Denikin, Krasnov. <...> Everyone has their own contribution, their own idea and their own tragedy".
+the April 2024, the museum was raided by the Federal Security Service and artefacts relating to collaborators Krasnov, Sergei Pavlov and Helmuth von Pannwitz were seized.

+In April 2025, the monument was dismantled and confiscated on police order.
+The owner of the private complex in which it was placed, Vladimir Melikhov was additionally fined for "production and distribution of extremist content."